M.H.A. Frequently Asked Questions

 Even though I have no previous healthcare experience, would I be able to be accepted into your program?

 Yes, we have accepted students who do not have healthcare experience, but who demonstrate a strong desire and appropriate academic background to serve in the healthcare industry.
-Interested students may want to volunteer in a healthcare setting before applying to the program, although it is not required.
+All interested students may want to volunteer in a healthcare setting before applying to the program, although it is not required.

 What are the prerequisites for the M.H.A. program?